Mohamed Salah: Personal life

 Salah and his wife, Magi, married in 2013.
 Their daughter, Makka, born in 2014, is named in honour of the Islamic holy city of Mecca.
 They welcomed a second daughter, Kayan, in 2020.
+His son, Leil, was born in September 2026.

 Salah is Muslim and celebrates goals by performing the sujud.
-On this goal celebration, Salah told CNN, "It's something like praying or thanking God for what I have received, but yeah, it's just praying and praying for a win.
+On this goal celebration, Salah told CNN: "It's something like praying or thanking God for what I have received, but yeah, it's just praying and praying for a win.
 I've always done that since I was young, everywhere."

 Salah enjoys playing football on his PlayStation, and has confessed jokingly that "Salah in the video game is stronger than the real one".
 On top of that, he would often choose Liverpool as his team while playing on his PlayStation, confessing that he loved the club while he was a youngster.
-Salah has also revealed that his favourite food is kushari, an Egyptian working class dish in origin that is usually made from rice, pasta and lentils and topped with a variety of options including spiced tomatoes, chickpeas and onions.
+Salah has also revealed that his favourite food is kushari, an Egyptian working class dish that is usually made from rice, pasta and lentils and topped with a variety of options including spiced tomatoes, chickpeas and onions.

 During the 2018 Egyptian presidential election, a large number of spoilt ballot papers, possibly more than a million, involved voters crossing out both names and writing Salah's name instead.

+From December 2019 and unto following years, Salah became infamous on social media for posting yearly photos of himself celebrating the Christmas season with his family, eliciting mixed reactions each year.

+Salah was listed on the 2026 Sunday Times Tax List as one of the United Kingdom's top taxpayers, with an estimated 2025 tax bill of £14.5 million.